 Or you give your phone number to someone on Craigslist – “I’ll be at Walmart at 5 to buy the mirror – call me if you can’t find me!”
 Soon, you find out you’ve become a victim of identity theft.

 The reason?
 Simple, you gave out your personal phone number.
 Bad move.
 But don’t worry, this article isn’t about telling you how you may (or may not have) messed up, but rather show you how to avoid those kinds of situations in the first place.

 Because of these and other privacy concerns, a growing number of individuals are turning to “burner phones” or “throwaway phones” to protect their privacy and personal information.
 Throwaway phones are temporary, low-cost, prepaid phones that can literally be “thrown away” when the user is finished with them.

 So, if you’re texting a date, and your date goes bad – throw the phone away and get a new one.
 If you want to meet up with a Craigslist seller or buyer, and you aren’t sure whether they’re trustworthy, give them a burner number.
 Then, discard the phone and the phone number whenever you’re done.

-For some people, buying a flip phone, keeping track of two phones, and remembering to refill minutes is too much of a hassle.
+For some people, buying a cheap prepaid phone or flip phone, then keeping track of two phones and remembering to refill minutes is too much of a hassle.
 Apps have stepped up to mimic throwaway phones from your smartphone, offering unique phone numbers, dedicated texting, and calling, and the ability to discard a phone number if something goes wrong in a relationship.